Selecting and Picking Elements in Revit API

 Setting selection

-Finally, if you need to set the selection programmatically within your method, use Selection.SetElementIds.
+You can also set the selection programmatically within your method with Selection.SetElementIds.

 C#